Loading chat...

 AI Summary

-• Establishes medication review committees within the Department of Public Safety and Correctional Services to determine whether psychotropic medication may be administered to incarcerated individuals who refuse it in licensed mental health infirmaries
+• Establishes medication review committees within the Department of Public Safety and Correctional Services to approve involuntary administration of psychotropic medication to incarcerated individuals who refuse treatment in non-emergency situations

-• Requires at least 10 business days written notice before committee meetings and grants incarcerated individuals rights to attend, present witnesses, ask questions, receive a lay advisor, and be informed of their diagnosis and medication risks/benefits
+• Requires 10 business days written notice to the incarcerated individual before a committee convenes, with rights to attend meetings, present witnesses, ask questions, and receive assistance from an assigned lay advisor

 Legislative Description